 Jacquelyn Cuneen, Amanda Paule-Koba

 Eli, Simone H., "THOSE WOMEN HAVE ALL THE HEADACHES: INSIDE THE WORLD OF SPORTS BROADCASTING" (2016).
-Masters of Education in Human Movement Sport and Leisure Studies, Masters Projects.
+Masters of Education in Human Movement Sport and Leisure Studies Graduate Projects.
 10.